Planning Greenplum System Expansion

 Planning Mirror Segments

-If your existing array has mirror segments, the new segments must have mirroring configured.
+If your existing system has mirror segments, the new segments must have mirroring configured.
 If there are no mirrors configured for existing segments, you cannot add mirrors to new hosts with the gpexpand utility.
 For more information about segment mirroring configurations that are available during system initialization, see About Segment Mirroring Configurations.

-For Greenplum Database arrays with mirror segments, ensure you add enough new host machines to accommodate new mirror segments.
+For Greenplum Database systems with mirror segments, ensure you add enough new host machines to accommodate new mirror segments.
 The number of new hosts required depends on your mirroring strategy:

-- Spread Mirroring — Add at least one more host to the array than the number of segments per host.
+- Spread Mirroring — Add at least one more host to the system than the number of segments per host.
 The number of separate hosts must be greater than the number of segment instances per host to ensure even spreading.
 You can specify this type of mirroring during system initialization or when you enable segment mirroring for an existing system.

 Increasing Segments Per Host